tkr22777/teaching-cs-630/week_04/05_select_basics.md

 ## Overview

-The SELECT statement is the most commonly used SQL command for retrieving data from database tables.
-This guide covers basic SELECT operations using Oracle SQL.
+SELECT is how you retrieve data from your database.
+Whether you need to display information to users, generate reports, or check what's in your tables, SELECT is your starting point.
+You'll use it more than any other SQL command.

 ## Sample Data